fedora-infra/fedocal/doc/usage.rst

 of the meetings for which you are a manager and that you can edit.

-When editing a meeting you will have the same field as when creating one, plus when the meeting is recursive an option to update all the future meetings or just this one (default).
+When editing a meeting you will have the same field as when creating one (see :ref:`create_meeting`),plus when the meeting is recursive an option to update all the future meetings or just this one (default).